gillohner/pubky-iCalendar-research/prototype-implementation-scope.md

 ### Research and Feature Mapping (1-2 weeks) - Done

-- Getting familiar with existing Pubky Apps
+- Get familiar with existing Pubky Apps
-- Research and document exisiting iCalendar Standards
+- Research and document existing iCalendar standards
-- Scope Prototype
+- Scope prototype
 - Define minimal Nexus endpoints
-- Define new Homeserver Documents and Structure
+- Define new homeserver documents and structure

-### Integrate basic Nexus Endpoints (~3 weeks)
+### Integrate Basic Nexus Endpoints (~3 weeks)

-- Set up local Environment (Set up Nexus locall, local Homeserver with example Documents to test indexing in development, etc)
+- Set up local environment (set up Nexus locally, local homeserver with example documents to test indexing in development, etc.)
-- Getting familiar with existing architecture
+- Get familiar with existing architecture
-- Add new Pubky App Types
+- Add new Pubky app types
-- Set up Indexing analog to other types
+- Set up indexing analogous to other types
-- JCal Parsing logic
+- JCal parsing logic
-- Testing of Endpoints
+- Testing of endpoints
-- Endpoint-filters using PubkyAppTags
+- Endpoint filters using PubkyAppTags

 ```
 Note: Personal unfamiliarity with Rust and Nexus makes it hard to know how realistic this scope is.
-Could potentially be shorter but making sure the integration is robust is a priority to me
+It could potentially be shorter, but making sure the integration is robust is a priority for me.
 ```

 ### Calky PWA (~2 weeks)

-- Set up new Project with outlined scope
+- Set up new project with outlined scope

-### Cleanup and more complex Indexing (~1 week)
+### Cleanup and More Complex Indexing (~1 week)

-- Integrate OSM-Tag Based Indexing in Nexus for Events
+- Integrate OSM-tag-based indexing in Nexus for events
-- Cleanup Project and update this Documentation for Handoff
+- Clean up project and update this documentation for handoff

 ### Implement Frontend Application